 Inactive

-• You are not actively receiving offers for a transplant, even though you are still on the list and accumulating points
+You cannot actively receive offers for a transplant, even though you are still on the list and accumulating points

 How do i stay active?